Daniel Ritzenthaler

 Novice “product manager”.

-As a product manager gets more effective, they lean heavily into learning what will make their audience more successful.
-Along they way, they also tend to develop a sense of how the product should treat their audience.
+As a product manager gets more effective, they lean into learning what will make their audience more successful.
+Along the way, they tend to develop a sense of how the product should treat their audience.

 Experienced “product manager”.

-Typically has some kind of HCI (human-computer interaction) background that makes them talented researchers and observers of human activity.
+Has HCI (human-computer interaction) background that makes them talented researchers and observers of human activity.
 They can quickly figure out what people are trying to do.
 Although, they may not be able to create interesting or appealing interfaces or interactions.
-They’re also reliant on guidance for what is beneficial to the business.
+They’re reliant on guidance for what is beneficial to the business.

 Novice “experience designer”.

-As an experience designer gains experience (I really hate this jargon) they get significantly better at identifying and framing up more discreet flows that contribute to larger goals.
-They also start seeing patterns in how the product should respond to the audience.
+As an experience designer gains experience (I hate this jargon) they get better at identifying and framing up more discreet flows that contribute to larger goals.
+They start seeing patterns in how the product should respond to the audience.

 Experienced “experience designer” (I’m sorry).